 - How to move a person into a wheelchair:

-- Roll the person onto his side.
-Slide the sling underneath him.
-Roll the person onto his other side and spread the sling evenly under him.
+- Roll the person onto his or her side.
+Slide the sling underneath him or her.
+Roll the person onto his or her other side and spread the sling evenly under him or her.

-- If the person is lying down, raise the head of the bed so he is sitting up.
+- If the person is lying down, raise the head of the bed so he or she is sitting up.

 - Move the lift until the person is over the wheelchair.
-Slowly lower him into it.
-Move the person into a position so that he is comfortable.
+Slowly lower him or her into it.
+Move the person into a position so that he or she is comfortable.

 - Unhook the sling from the lift.
-You may leave the sling under the person in case you need to transfer him again.
+You may leave the sling under the person in case you need to transfer him or her again.

 - How to move a person out of a wheelchair:

 - Lift or tilt one side of the person's body up slightly.
-Slide the sling underneath his buttocks.
+Slide the sling underneath his or her buttocks.

-- Lift or tilt the other side of the person's body and spread the sling evenly under him.
+- Lift or tilt the other side of the person's body and spread the sling evenly under him or her.

 - Attach the sling to the mechanical lift.
 Raise the person by pumping the lift or by turning it on.

-- Move the lift until the person is over the place where he wants to be transferred.
-Slowly lower him down until he is seated.
-Move the person into a position so that he is comfortable.
+- Move the lift until the person is over the place where he or she wants to be transferred.
+Slowly lower the person down until he or she is seated.
+Move the person into a position so that he or she is comfortable.

 - Unhook the sling from the lift.
-Leave the sling under the person if you will need to transfer him again.
+Leave the sling under the person if you will need to transfer him or her again.

 When should I contact a healthcare provider?

 - You see new sores or tears on the skin of the person that you are moving.

 - The person's shoulder, arm, or another body area looks different after you have moved him or her.